opsdroid/opsdroid/docs/examples/how-are-you.md

     path: /Users/username/documents/skill-howareyou
 ```

-As mentioned in the [introduction](introduction.md), the indentation and the use of spaces instead of tabs is very important.
-If you have any issues when running opsdroid check both of these things; it might be a problem with space.
+The indentation and the use of spaces instead of tabs is very important.
+If you have any issues when running opsdroid check both of these things, it might be a problem with space.

-For more examples of skills you can build with opsdroid checkout our [examples section](../examples/introduction.md).
+For more examples of skills you can build with opsdroid checkout our [examples section](../examples/index).